FORUM 18 NEWS SERVICE, Oslo, Norway

 At Baku Appeal Court on 6 May, Shahmerdan Imamaliyev failed to overturn a fine of 2,000 Manats under Administrative Code Article 516.0.2 imposed for selling religious literature without state permission, according to court records.
 Judge Qadim Babayev rejected his appeal against the fine handed down on 30 December 2016 by Judge Rauf Ahmedov at Baku's Nizami District Court.

 Officers of Nizami District's 25th Police Station raided the Abituriyent (University Entrant) bookshop in December 2016.
-They seized 30 copies of 15 different religious books.
+They confiscated 30 copies of 15 different religious books.

 The man who answered the phone of the head of the 25th Police Station – who did not give his name – said that officers had taken part in a "joint operation".
 He insisted though that his officers had merely been accompanying others, whom he would not identify.
 He would not explain why a shop selling religious books should be raided and the owner punished.
 He then put the phone down.